tienph18/metafox-mobile-docs/docs/form-elements.md

 ## question

-This element renders a standard text input field.
-It is an alias for the `Text` element (`form.element.Text`).
+*Note: This element inherits most props from the base `Text` element.*

+For a visual reference, see [Text Gallery](./form-elements/Text.md)

 ### Props